Guadalupe-Nipomo Dunes: Conservation

-The dunes have been involved with an ongoing series of environmental debates regarding the reduced air quality found in the receiving towns downwind of the dune system.
-Physical effects by the dust aerosols are indicated by accounts of homeowners claiming discomfort in breathing during times of high dust concentration, and air quality measurements.
-The San Luis Obispo County Air Pollution Control District has been researching the reduced air quality downwind of the Oceano Dunes SVRA since 1995, and has concluded that while there is a natural component to the dust pollution, off-highway vehicular activity makes it worse.
-In 2020, a scientific study led by Lynn Russell concluded that 20% of the particles in the air are dust, and the dust is from natural forces and not human actions; however, these results were criticized by the Air Pollution Control District and others.

 Geography and environment

 The Guadalupe-Nipomo Dunes were formed by a combination of factors including beach sand which was blown inland by the wind and the Santa Maria River which brought sediment to the coast.
 Dune-building began 18,000 years ago with the Nipomo and Orcutt Mesas.
 This Dune System has the highest dunes on the entire western coastline of the United States.
 Among these, Mussel Rock Dune is the highest, measuring approximately 500 ft.
 Another rare geographic treasure is Oso Flaco Lake, a freshwater lake located amid the Dunes.

 Even though the Guadalupe-Nipomo Dunes consist of moving sand with extremely low moisture that is seemingly deprived of nutrients, it is home to a variety of flora and fauna.
 There are at least 18 endangered species of plants living in the Dunes.
 Dune plants must also be able to endure burial by sand, salt spray, high winds, and high insolation.
 The Nipomo Mesa lupine is endemic to the dunes and is limited to the area.
 There are five to seven colonies growing in a strip of sand dunes.